 Conga APIs use a subset of the supported data and field types on Salesforce.

-The following table lists the APIs that Conga provides.
+The following table lists the field types that Conga supports.
 For a comprehensive list of all field types supported by Salesforce, see Salesforce Data Types.

 |The Boolean field has a true(or 1) or false(or 0) value.

 |The Data Object field is an ID type and is represented by CPQ.nnDO in this document.

 |The Date field contains date values only and do not contain relevant time values.
 Time in a date field is always set to midnight in the UTC time zone.
 If you want a timestamp you must use a dateTime field.